Skip to content

 Step 1: Create an IAM Policy for Satori

-The IAM policy used by the Satori AWS user should be configured with read access to any S3 bucket where data that should be queried via AWS Athena is stored, as well as read and write access to any S3 bucket used for storing query result sets (S3 Output Location).
-For maximum security.
-The policy should limit access to S3 only via AWS Athena and the Satori DAC IP addresses.
-See an example policy JSON below.
+The IAM policy used by the Satori AWS user should be configured with read access to any S3 bucket where data that should be queried via AWS Athena is stored, as well as read and write access to the S3 bucket used for storing query result sets (S3 Output Location).
+For maximum security the policy should limit access to S3 only via AWS Athena and the Satori DAC IP addresses.
 For more information read the AWS documentation.

-This is an example of an IAM policy you can use as a starting point to create your own IAM policy:
+The following example provides an IAM policy you can use as a starting point to create your own IAM policy:

 {